-- Midterm exam will cover chapters we discuss in Modules 1-6 - Final exam covers chapters from modules 8-13. - SCHEDULED TIMES FOR EXAMS: - Midterm: Oct 17-20 (Thursday Sunday) - o Final: Dec 12-15 (Thursday Sunday) - PRACTICE EXAMS There will be two (2) practice exams, one before each exam that you can take 3 times as part of the prep for that module. - You will need to plan for proctored examinations in this course.
+- Midterm exam will cover chapters we discuss in Modules 1-6 - Final exam covers chapters from modules 8-13. - SCHEDULED TIMES FOR EXAMS: - Midterm: Oct 17-20 (Thursday Sunday) - Final: Dec 12-15 (Thursday Sunday) - PRACTICE EXAMS There will be two (2) practice exams, one before each exam that you can take 3 times as part of the prep for that module. - You will need to plan for proctored examinations in this course.
 Proctors oversee exams according to University of Colorado Boulder guidelines to ensure academic integrity.
-So, who can be my proctor?
+More information in the course website.

-SMARTBOOK: Each chapter has an associated SmartBook activity on Connect.
+LEARNING CURVE: Each chapter has an associated Learning curve activity on Achieve.
 You complete this activity by answering questions until you reach the target score.
 Once you reach the target score, you receive full credit (a grade of 100%) for completing the activity.
 You may continue answering questions to review even after they have completed the activity or after the due date has passed BUT credit is awarded only when completed by the due date.
-Budget about 60 minutes per Smart Book assignment.
+Budget about 60 minutes per Learning assignment.
 These are not graded but are a great study tool.
 As you can do these over multiple days, I encourage you to start earlier.
 You can turn reflection on these as part of check-ins.